 Here Ga Eul yang, last chance.
 Pick it now, or accept the outcome, whatever it will be.

 She could feel the tension rising, she knew she was playing with fire.
-One mistake and she would have ended up burnt.
-But it was too late to withdraw, her pride would have never allowed that.
+One mistake and she would end up burnt.
+But it was too late to withdraw, her pride would never allow that.
 Most of all she wanted to know, she needed to.
 This was her chance and she couldn’t let it slip away.

 And so, Ga Eul looked back at him, with that steel glance Jan Di knew so well and chose her path.
 “Yes, I’m ready.”